Ever wondered why certain plants are considered weeds and others are deemed worthy of keeping around?

 Now onto the recipes!
 We’ve curated these scrumptious morsels from the time-honored cookbooks of French herbalists.
 I think your taste buds are going to thank you for these 🙂

-*If you choose to wild-harvest your own dandelion greens and roots, make sure to pick from a safe location.
+*You can find dandelion year-round in most health food stores, but if you choose to wild-harvest your own dandelion greens and roots, make sure to pick from a safe location.
 Stay away from roadsides and unknown yards because toxic pesticides are often used to keep these so-called “weeds” at bay!

 Summer Dandelion Salad: